AdobeDocs/journeys.en/help/using/building-journeys/testing-the-journey.md

 To use the test mode, follow these steps:

 1. Before testing your journey, verify that it is valid and that there is no error.
-You won’t be able to launch a test of a journey with errors.
+You won't be able to launch a test of a journey with errors.
 See [this section](../about/troubleshooting.md#section_h3q_kqk_fhb).
 A warning symbol is displayed when there are errors.

 1. To activate the test mode, click on the **[!UICONTROL Test]** toggle, located in the top right corner.